luguin444/node-challenge/README.md

 7. Manual tests can be conducted using the Postman software or OpenAPI/Swagger

    - OpenAPI/Swagger: Open in browser `localhost:3001/docs` and authenticate with the generated JWT.
    - Postman: grab a collection named `node-challenge.postman_collection.json` in the root of the project and load into the tool.

 ## Documentation

 Please check in: `localhost:3001/docs` ( server api-server must be running )

-## How to run in development in the machine?
+## How to run in development without containers?

 1. Ensure that nodejs 16 and Postgres are installed on your machine